First time programming using the Crystal language

 (Database) Transactions should be used modestly

-An article, posted about one month ago filed in database, sql, programming, ruby, performance & simplicity.
+An article, posted 7 months ago filed in database, sql, programming, ruby, performance & simplicity.

 It is good practice to leave your database in a consistent state.
 There are different ways to do this.
 Foreign key constraints, indexes, typing of columns, are all strategies to keep your database in a consistent state.
 Transactions are another way providing you a tool to keep the database consistent: if one of the inserts or updates fail, your database will rollback to the state before the first in the series of inserts and updates within that transaction.